hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/questions_and_answers/396_selections_from_the_math_diary.md

 Then Swamiji went on to speak of the corruptions of some of the Hindu symbols.
 He distinguished between the path of knowledge and the path of devotion.
-The former belonged properly to the Aryas, and therefore was so strict in the selection of Adhikâris (qualified aspirants), and the latter coming from the South, or non-Aryan sources, made no such distinction.
+The former belonged properly to the Aryas, and therefore was so strict in the selection of Adhikāris (qualified aspirants), and the latter coming from the South, or non-Aryan sources, made no such distinction.